apache/cordova-docs/www/docs/en/12.x-2025.01/reference/cordova-plugin-dialogs/index.md

 - Android
 - Browser
 - iOS
-- Windows

 ### Android Quirks

 - Android supports a maximum of three buttons, and ignores any more than that.

 - On Android 3.0 and later, buttons are displayed in reverse order for devices that use the Holo theme.

-### Windows Quirks

-- On Windows prompt dialog is html-based due to lack of such native api.

 ## navigator.notification.beep